S-Osman4/alx-frontend-portfolio/README.md

 ## Architecture and Technologies Used
 The project was developed using
 * Frontend - React.js and React Router
-* Hosting - Firebase (this is a thir- party service)
+* Hosting - Firebase (this is a third- party service)

 ## Report of Developments